The Weather at

 temperature, humidity, wind and rainfall in Guyra here.

-Data recorded here will vary slightly from the official station at the Guyra
+here varies slightly from the official station at the Guyra Hospital.

 Conditions are updated every few minutes through the Weather Underground